Kairotic/liveloom/paper/paper.md

 for an up, and a silent pause is heard for downs.
 This rhythm breathes life into the weaving process, making it easier to orient myself in the pattern and spot errors, as I compare the rhythm I hear with the threads I see.
-It also brings rhythmic enjoyment to repetitive nature of weaving, compelling me forward into the next row.
+It also brings rhythmic enjoyment to the repetitive nature of weaving, compelling me forward into the next row.

 The solenoids have a particular 'duty cycle', meaning that it is best